Koverse/documentation/docs/source/quickstart.rst

 Read this section to get up and running quickly with Koverse.
 The following topics are included:

-*	Installing Koverse: Follow step-by-step instructions for installing the most common Koverse scenarios.
+*	Installing Koverse: Follow step-by-step instructions for getting the :ref:`DevImage`.
 *	Using Import Sources: Log in and start loading your data sets into Koverse from various external sources.
 *	Querying Datasets: Create searches across some or all attributes of the data sets you've added to Koverse.
 Searches are the central activity for building your solution using Koverse data operations.